vgteam/vg_snakemake/README.md

 (Assuming that the *graph* label, e.g. *hg38-hgsvc*, is defined in the *config.yaml* file)

-## Simple overview of the workflow
+## Overview of the workflow

-We can easily visualize the workflow with snakemake.
+We can easily visualize the workflow with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html).
-For a dummy example with two chromosomes and one sample (more info in the [`testdata` folder](testdata/)).
+Her we use the small test data with two chromosomes,  one sample, and reads split in 2 chunks (more info in the [`testdata` folder](testdata/)).

 ### Rule graph